 - Ensure gender-responsive data collection in national statistics;

-- Engage women in decision-making in the public and private sectors;
+- Promote women’s decision-making in the public and private sectors;

-- Ensure that climate change mitigation and adaptation policies take into account the specific experiences and needs of women and men;
+- Ensure that climate change mitigation and adaptation policies and programmes respond to the specific experiences and needs of women and men;

 - Address and prevent violence and all forms of discrimination against women and girls;

 - Design interventions tailored to the specific needs of women and men from disadvantaged minority groups.

 - Support UNDP Country Offices and interested partners to attain the Gender Equality Seal, a UNDP institutional certification programme that promotes gender equality both as a development goal and an integral part of organizational functioning.

 What we have accomplished

 - In North Macedonia, we developed gender-responsive policies as part of the law and strategy on climate action and climate change;